alexgyl/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Files in this Repo

+run_analysis.R contains the R script used to read, clean, transform and write the required data.
+It is to be used with RStudio or the R program itself.
+Place this R file in the root folder of the data set.

+CodeBook.md contains variable description, data description as well as the transformations used to clean the data.